psychdatascience/FDS-CourseOne/tu005_git.md

   $ git status
   ```

   You should see `index.html` as modified.
+Remember, `git status` is your friend!

 ---

-### 7. Commit the Changes
+### 7. Stage and Commit the Changes

 - Add the modified file to staging and then commit it.

   ```
   $ git add index.html
-  $ git commit -m "Add content to index.html"
+  $ git commit -m "Added content to index.html"
   ```

 ---